PEESEgroup/SCAN/README.md

 # AI for Non-aqueous Electrolyte Design
 This software package implements the SCAN (Shaping Conductivity Atlas for Non-aqueous electrolytes) that takes Li-salts, solvents, and conditions to predict the ionic conductivity.

-The package provides two major functions:
+The package provides three major functions:
 * Calculate the descriptors based on Li-salts, solvents, and conditions.
-* Train a SCAN model with the entire data
+* Train a SCAN model with the entire data.
+* Predict conductivity based on SCAN model or symbolic regression model.
 ![web-1](https://github.com/user-attachments/assets/fce81555-1663-422a-81d3-bdf4ca1915da)

 ## Prerequisites